Modern management is a bit like the tale of Goldilocks and The Three Bears.

 Veteran coworkers or teammates who’ve worked with or under your manager longer might know what words, ideas, and proposals resonate the most with your micromanaging boss.

 “How best can I work with them?
 I know they want the best for our team and that they're a stickler for details, but I think this micromanaging is preventing me from being truly productive.”

 This is a second-to-last resort because going above a manager can cause lots of issues with trust.
 But if the micromanagement never seems to stop, go talk to their boss and lay out exactly what is happening.
 Be honest: Have you messed up on projects?
 Do you need more guidance?
 What would an ideal week look like in terms of project check-ins for you?

 This is the last resort, and we don't necessarily endorse it.
 However, there are some micromanaging bosses who are unlikely to change.
 That's the sad reality of the situation.

-If you find yourself reporting to one of those bosses, nothing else seems to be working, and your stress levels are up while productivity is down, it might be time to begin you a new job search and look elsewhere for a manager and team that will make you happy.
+If you find yourself reporting to one of those bosses, nothing else seems to be working, and your stress levels are up while productivity is down, it might be time to begin a new job search and look elsewhere for a manager and team that will make you happy.

-With work and teams, the ultimate goal is that everyone be on the same page—managers and employees alike.
+With work and teams, the ultimate goal is for everyone to be connected and productive, managers and employees alike.
 Everyone ought to be in sync (knowing what other people are doing) and the whole team should be in alignment (people understand where the true priorities lie, and there's a line of sight around multiple projects).

-When a manager can look at a tool like Range and know where things stand instantly, there's less of a psychological pull to be a micromanager.
-The behavioral tendencies of micromanaging bosses can most certainly be improved!
+When a manager can look at a tool like Range and know where things stand instantly, there's less of a psychological pull to be a micromanager, and the behavioral tendencies of micromanaging bosses can most certainly be improved.
 When priorities and line of sight are clearer, and when the status of work is visible for all to see, making improvements to your team and management skills (or your working relationship with your manager) can more easily become a reality.